ProvableHQ/leo/documentation/leo_by_example/token.md

 }
 ```

-When we call `transfer_private_to_public`, we take Bob's private record that contains 110 tokens, and outputs a record owned by Bob with 70 tokens, and then outputs finalization data which will be run on-chain.
+`transfer_private_to_public` consumes Bob's private record with 110 tokens.
+It outputs Bob's private record with 70 tokens and the finalization data that runs on-chain.